tdincer/ImageSegmentation/README.md

 - matplotlib

 ## Training
 This code can be trained on arbitrary imaging data.
-The main parameters of the model, feeding the images, and augmentation pipeline can be easily done in the train.py file.
+The main parameters of the model, pipelining the images to the model, and the image augmentation pipeline can be easily modified in the train.py file.

 ## Inference
-After training, the model is saved as a h5 file and it can be used for inference within the inference.py file.
+After the training, the model is saved as an h5 file to be used for inference within the inference.py file.

 ## Results
 Here is an example prediction of the model on a test data: